Hard Labels In! Rethinking the Role of Hard Labels in Mitigating Local Semantic Drift: Approach

 \subsection{Theoretical Analysis for \name{}}

-\textbf{Optimization Coherence and Stability.} Theorem~\ref{thm:soft_to_hard_alignment_dual_concise2} shows that the alignment between soft- and hard-label gradients is controlled by the ratio $D/m_0$, where $D$ denotes the inter-class gradient spread and $m_0$ the minimal gradient norm.
-As training progresses \cjc{under any form of supervision that allows the model to converge}, the representation space gradually stabilizes and the classifier head becomes more aligned across samples.
-Consequently, $D$ tends to decrease faster than $m_0$, leading to a monotonically decreasing ratio $D/m_0$ and a progressively tighter alignment bound.
-Empirically, as shown in Fig.~\ref{fig:grad_sim_training}, the cosine similarity between soft- and hard-label gradients remains positive and increases steadily throughout training, confirming the theoretical prediction.

-\cjc{The \emph{Soft–Hard–Soft} design naturally follows from this theory: the first Soft stage aligns the model and strengthens gradient similarity; the \textbf{Hard stage} reduces variance and corrects semantic drift; and the final stage restores fine-grained teacher consistency on the variance-reduced representation.}
+\textbf{Optimization Coherence and Stability.} Theorem~\ref{thm:soft_to_hard_alignment_dual_concise2} shows that soft–hard gradient alignment is governed by the ratio $D/m_0$, where $D$ is the inter-class gradient spread and $m_0$ the minimal gradient norm.
+As training converges, representations stabilize and classifier alignment improves, causing $D$ to decay faster than $m_0$ and tightening the alignment bound.
+Consistently, Fig.~\ref{fig:grad_sim_training} shows a positive and steadily increasing cosine similarity between soft- and hard-label gradients, validating the theory.
+The \emph{Soft–Hard–Soft} design naturally follows from this theory: the first Soft stage aligns the model and strengthens gradient similarity; the \textbf{Hard stage} reduces variance and corrects semantic drift; and the final stage restores fine-grained teacher consistency on the variance-reduced representation.

 \begin{theorem}[Soft--Hard Gradient Consistency; proof in Appendix~\ref{proof:mixing_dual}] Fix a crop $x^{(\mathrm{crop})}\!\sim\!\mathcal T(\tilde x)$ and $C$ classes.
 Let $g_c:=\nabla_\theta\log q_\theta(c\mid x^{(\mathrm{crop})})$, $\nabla_\theta\mathcal L_{\rm soft}=-\sum_c \tilde p_c g_c$, $\nabla_\theta\mathcal L_{\rm hard}=-\sum_c \bar p^{(\alpha)}_c g_c$ (where $\bar p^{(\alpha)}$ is the $\alpha$-smoothed one–hot).
 Assume $D:=\sup_{i\neq j}\|g_i-g_j\|<\infty$ and $m_0:=\min\{\|\sum_c \tilde p_c g_c\|,\ \|\sum_c \bar p^{(\alpha)}_c g_c\|\}>0$.
 Then there exists a constant $C_{\mathrm{align}}(\tilde x, \alpha)$ depending only on the teacher’s predictive entropy and the smoothing rate such that,